MANY GLACIER CAMPGROUND

 Bathrooms were clean, showers were but a short walk, and there is a modest restaurant and camp store next to the campground; we see why the campground is so tough to reserve and why people line up to get one of the first-come, first-serve sites every morning.
 On the morning that we hiked the Highline Trail, we left the campground at 6:00 AM and there was a line of at least 25 cars.

-We had site 104, and even though it was on an inner loop, it appeared to be one of the larger sites with excellent privacy and a good sized gravel drive.
+Our campsite, even though it was on an inner loop, it appeared to be one of the larger sites with excellent privacy and a good sized gravel drive.
 Unfortunately, the designated tent area was too small for our REI Kingdom 6, even without the Tech Garage vestibule, so we had to adapt and ended up using the gravel drive to set up on.
 Fortunately, it was flat but I bent a few stakes due to the drive being so densely packed with gravel.
 Using the drive, we had plenty of room for the tent and Nemo Bugout.

 Our view from the campsite, particularly looking south where you had an unimpeded view of Grinnell Point, was awesome.
 That being said, I imagine that many of the sites had excellent views of some sort, whether it be of the mountains or Swiftcurrent Creek.

 We had a good number of trees in the campsite that provided shade, privacy, and a place to hang hammocks, which we did.
 As we were setting up, a Ranger came by on her rounds and let us know that you could only have a max of two hammocks hanging from a tree.
-One of our neighbors had a stack that was three high and were forced to take one down and put it up in a different location.
+One of our neighbors had a stack that was three high and was forced to take one down and put it up in a different location.

 As with most popular NPS campgrounds that are in bear country, you must store all food and cosmetic items in bear proof containers or a hard sided vehicle.
 Our campsite had its own bear box, which was a first for us, we had only seen communal bear boxes prior to this.